Avar language: Literature

-The literary language is based on the болмацӏ (bolmacʼ)—bo = "army" or "country", and macʼ = "language"—the common language used between speakers of different dialects and languages.
-The bolmacʼ in turn was mainly derived from the dialect of Khunzakh, the capital and cultural centre of the Avar region, with some influence from the southern dialects.
+The literary language is based on the болмацӀ (bolmaⱬ)—bo and maⱬ —the common language used between speakers of different dialects and languages.
+The bolmaⱬ in turn was mainly derived from the dialect of Khunzakh, the capital and cultural centre of the Avar region, with some influence from the southern dialects.
 Nowadays the literary language is influencing the dialects, levelling out their differences.

-The most famous figure of modern Avar literature is Rasul Gamzatov (died November 3, 2003), the People's Poet of Dagestan.
+The most famous figure of modern Avar literature is Rasul Gamzatov, the People's Poet of Dagestan.
 Translations of his works into Russian have gained him a wide audience all over the former Soviet Union.